3C0D/Windows-Optimization-Toolkit/README.md

 Sometimes without reason your connection can be cut.
 This a fast way to **restart** it or just to **switch** it.

 ## Folder Transcription_python

+new: I added a batch dowload_video.bat just to download videos from Odysee and YouTube. just set your target path (local_path) in dowload_video.py.

 To obtain the transcription of videos on Odysee and YouTube in English and French.
 Copy the link of the video into the clipboard, then run the batch `Transcription_python\transcritption_files\transcript.bat`.